davindrsingh/CS-344-Introduction-to-Parallel-Programming/Notes.md

 When to use compact -
 Is useful when we need to compact away (delete) large number of elements and computation on each surviving element is very expensive.

+Try to convert communication between threads to communication within a thread.
 Core Algorithm -
 Set of predicates -
 scatter addrases